dmeditor/dmeditor.github.io/README.md

 ## SSR (Server side rendering)
+### NodeJS
 DM Editor can be used directly in server side rendering via eg. NextJs.

-For non-nodejs environment(eg. .NET), you can run [dmeditor-server](https://github.com/dmeditor/dmeditor-server) to output html&js&css.
+### PHP/.NET/Java
+You can use server side include to embed output of [dmeditor-server](https://github.com/dmeditor/dmeditor-server), which outputs html&css&js from DM Editor's json data.